-It contains the right mixtures of natural ingredients whose benefits include cancer prevention, a lower risk of heart disease and help for diabetics.
-The oil found in walnuts is considered healthy because it is one of polyunsaturated fats and tends to lower blood cholesterol levels.
+It contains the right mixtures of natural ingredients whose benefits include cancer prevention, a lower risk of heart disease, and help for diabetics.
+The oil found in walnuts is considered healthy because it is one of the polyunsaturated fats and tends to lower blood cholesterol levels.

-Pliny and Hippocrates, the noted Physicians of ancient Greece prescribed medicines containing olive oil and olive leaves as cures for such disorders as inflammation of the gums, insomnia, nausea and boils.
+Pliny and Hippocrates, the noted Physicians of ancient Greece prescribed medicines containing olive oil and olive leaves as cures for such disorders like inflammation of the gums, insomnia, nausea, and boils.
 It was also used to maintain the suppleness of skin and muscle, to heal abrasions and go soothe the burning and drying effects of the sun and wind.

 The ancient of biblical times found ways to incorporate it in many of their meals.
 It was also used as a fuel, as part of religious ceremonies, as a cosmetic and to offer to guests as a sign of welcome.
 In addition to its healing properties as a food, olive oil mixed with wine was used to soften and soothe bruises and wounds.

 It is rich in vitamin E, and a great antioxidant.
 If you are trying to reduce the amount of fat in your diet to avoid the risk of heart attack, think of olive oil as an ideal replacement.